 She graduated from Denison University with a BA in English and earned her JD from the University of Toledo, College of Law.

-Felicia Gentry lives in Brookhaven and is a long-time volunteer for charitable organizations such as CHOA, Make A Wish, Zoo Atlanta, and the Junior League.
+Felicia Gentry lives in Vinings and is a long-time volunteer for charitable organizations such as CHOA, Make A Wish, Zoo Atlanta, and the Junior League.
 She joined Georgia Breast Cancer Coalition in March 2018 as she has had many friends that have been affected by this terrible disease.
-Felicia has been in healthcare since 1984 and has focused her entire career on the healthcare industry and is currently the Administrator for Piedmont Ear, Nose, Throat, and Related Allergy, PC.
-In her spare time she enjoys walking, using her Peloton, and spending time with her fiancé, family, friends, and her cat, Sinatra.
+Felicia has been in healthcare since 1984 and has focused her entire career on the healthcare industry and is currently working as the practice administrator for Atlanta Gynecology & Obstetrics.
+In her spare time she enjoys walking, using her Peloton, and spending time with her fiancé, family, and friends.

 Jennie has lived in Atlanta for 20 years.
-She has over 15 years of experience managing business operations and human resources for medical practices.
+She has over 15 years of experience managing business operations and human resources.
 Since 2005 she has had her own consulting business.
 She has been on the board of directors for various non-profit organizations.
 She has been an active member of her community and volunteers her time regularly.
 She joined GABCC as the executive director in June of 2017 and brings experience in fundraising and patient advocacy.

 Kathy Cullen is an RN with an M.S. in Health Care Policy and Administration, and a career spanning 40+ years in various fields of nursing.
 Her specialty was nurse recruitment and retention.
 After being a hospital-based Nurse Recruiter for part of her career, Kathy started her own consulting business and traveled throughout the country as part of a team to open new or reorganize existing hospitals with the focus on hiring staff.
 As an independent consultant, she developed and taught all-day seminars on the topic of Nurse Recruitment & Retention and presented in 36 states.
 In Atlanta, she was part of the team opening Emory Johns Creek Hospital.
 She recruited and hired 50+ excellent RNs in the 4 months prior to the hospital opening.